kbhujbal/Multi-Agent-AI-Travel-Advisor/README.md

 ## 📝 License

-This project is open source and available for educational purposes.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+You are free to use, modify, and distribute this software for personal or commercial purposes.

 ## 🙋 Support